umeshbsa/android-project-architecture-diagram/README.md

 #### Project Architecture
 **1. Network Api**

-    &emsp;Used retrofit with and without dagger2<br/>
-    &emsp;Without dagger2<br/>
+     Without dagger2

-    &emsp;ApiCallback - Get all pai call and parse response in POJO format and send success or error from call api<br/>
-    &emsp;ApiClient - setup all api client with url, interceptor, gson and ssl<br/>
-    &emsp;ApiInterceptor - Control header, app version name and code, and validate by access token<br/>
-    &emsp;IApiRequest - This is interface.
-Create all method to api call<br/>
+    ApiCallback - Get all pai call and parse response in POJO format and send success or error from call api ApiClient - setup all api client with url, interceptor, gson and ssl ApiInterceptor - Control header, app version name and code, and validate by access token IApiRequest - This is interface.
+Create all method to api call
 ```java
     //Class ApiCallback
     public abstract class ApiCallback<T> implements Callback<BaseResponse<T>> {... and so on